-ELMT 1391 Special Topics in Electromechanical Technology/Technician 3.2.4 titudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+ELMT 1391 Special Topics in Electromechanical Technology/Technician 3.2.4

+Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.